hiroshimamiya/EPIB685/README.md

  - Detailed instructions and grading for map building and peer review  will be provided after GIS workshops.

 **Format**
-   Submission of the story map (graded) and brief presentation (ungraded).
+   Submission of the story map (graded) and brief presentation (ungraded), along with written peer review.

-### Assignments 3 and 4: Analysis, visualization, and interpretation of time-series and (areal) spatial data (20% each)
+### Assignments 3 and 4: Analysis, visualization, and interpretation of time-series and (areal) spatial data using R studio (20% each)
 **Overview**
   - The primary objective is to understand introductory concepts for geospatial analysis and visualization and the analysis of time-series data.
-  - The secondary objective is to understand challenges associated with spatially and temporally correlated data and perform analysis to account for the dependency of measurement, such as autoregressives models.
+  - The secondary objective is to understand challenges associated with spatially and temporally correlated data and perform analysis to account for the dependency of measurements due to temporal and spatial autocorrelation.
   - The main tasks are to generate maps, time plots, autocorrelation function (ACF), and to estimate constrained and non-constrained distributed lag functions, visualization of results related to assumptions, and interpret the results using (largely pre-written) R codes.
   - The submission format will be R markdown, copy/pasted results, or latex outputs, all in **pdf format**.
   - Detailed instructions, codes, and data will be provided before and during lectures in time-series and spatial analysis.
-  -Student group who discuss the results in one of the assignments will get extra 10% for each assignment
+  -Students who discuss the results in one of the assignments will get extra 10% for each assignment

 **Format**:
   - Submission of pdf file providing results from R studio and written description of findings.